msvalina/msvalina.github.io/content/behavior-and-environment.rst

 And why I switched Arch Linux for Ubuntu.
 And VIM for VSCode.
 And why I bought three different chairs, and a standing desk, and so on.
-I'm sure that the benefits of having more stable OS and text editor with such an easy learning curve, great user experiences, and powerfull exttensions will increase my skills even more.
+I'm sure that the benefits of having more stable OS and text editor with such an easy learning curve, great user experiences, and powerfull extensions will increase my skills even more.
 As they already did.

 This ideas about behavior design comes from `Standford professor